The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 If you don’t want to wait, you can go for a ride via this POV GoPro video.

-With over 10 million gallons of fresh and saltwater tanks, the Georgia Aquarium in Atlanta currently holds the record as the third largest aquarium in the world (formerly the largest from 2005-2012).
+With more than 10 million gallons of fresh and saltwater tanks, the Georgia Aquarium in Atlanta holds the record as the third-largest aquarium in the world (formerly the largest from 2005 to 2012).

-With everything from whale sharks and beluga whales to lizards and seahorses, there is something for everyone.
+With creatures from whale sharks and beluga whales to lizards and seahorses, this aquarium has much to explore.

-Even better, you can check in on your favorite animals from home thanks to these awesome live webcams.
-The At-home Learning page offers lesson plans and resources, weekly #FieldTripFriday videos, and also provides updates and details for the animals in the facility.
+You can check in on your favorite animals from home thanks to these awesome live webcams.
+The At-home Learning page offers lesson plans and resources and also provides updates and details for the animals in the facility.

-The Monterey Bay Aquarium is a gorgeous aquarium on the edge of the water along the central California coast.
-While you should certainly add this aquarium to your list (because who doesn’t need an excuse to drive the California coast?), until then, we’ve got you covered.
+The Monterey Bay Aquarium is a gorgeous aquarium on the edge of the central California coast.
+While you should certainly add a visit to this aquarium to your list (because who doesn’t need an excuse to drive the California coast?), until then, we’ve got you covered.

-The aquarium currently has 10 live webcams that you can tune in to and watch some of the most beautiful creatures swimming around.
+The aquarium has 10 live webcams that you can tune into and watch some of the most beautiful creatures swimming around.

 Whether you want to check in on the penguins, sharks, sea otters, or watch the Open Sea Exhibit, all you need to do is click here!